fondlez/FonzAppraiser/README.md

 # ![Addon Icon](doc/img/icon.png) FonzAppraiser - World of Warcraft Addon

-FonzAppraiser is an addon for World of Warcraft (1.12 and 2.4.3 clients) to track the value of personal loot.
+FonzAppraiser is an addon for World of Warcraft (1.12, 2.4.3, 3.3.5 clients) to track the value of personal loot.

 ## Core Features